 The main objectives of opening up access of JRC physical research infrastructures are to:

 Benefits of opening up JRC research infrastructures are multi-fold; granting access fulfils scientific needs and provides benefit to the research of external users accessing our facilities.
 These can be summarised as follows:

-The JRC will open its non-nuclear research infrastructures to researchers and organisations from EU Member States, candidate countries and countries associated to the EU Research Programme Horizon 2020.
+The JRC will open its non-nuclear research infrastructures to researchers and organisations from EU Member States and countries associated to the EU Research Programme Horizon Europe.

-The JRC will open its nuclear research infrastructures to researchers and organisations from EU Member States, candidate countries (on the conditions established in the relevant agreement or decision) and countries associated to the Euratom Research Programme Horizon 2020.
-The scope of the work for nuclear research infrastructures must be in line with JRC priorities for direct actions as defined in Annex I of Council Regulation (EURATOM) No 1314/2013.
+The JRC will open its nuclear research infrastructures to researchers and organisations from EU Member States and countries associated to the Euratom Research Programme.
+The scope of the work for nuclear research infrastructures must be in line with JRC priorities for direct actions as defined in Annex I of Council Regulation (EURATOM) No 2021/765.